NannyML/nannyml/docs/glossary.rst

     Loss
         Loss is a real number that quantifies the negative aspects associated with an event.
 It is defined by a :term:`Loss Function` that, for the purposes of Model Monitoring, comes from a specified performance metric.
-        NannyML uses loss for :ref:`Performance Estimation for Regression<how-it-works-dee>` with the constraint that the :term:`Loss Function` is positive.
+        NannyML uses loss for :ref:`Performance Estimation for Regression<how-it-works-dle>` with the constraint that the :term:`Loss Function` is positive.

     Loss Function